When Is Probate Necessary?

 The short answer is, yes, it’s generally necessary even if there’s a will.
-Probate is necessary In order to ensure assets are properly distributed to the named beneficiaries.
+This is necessary In order to ensure assets are properly distributed to the named beneficiaries.

 Additionally, probate is necessary when there’s problems with an existing will.
 For instance, issues may include: errors within the document, fraudulent execution of the will, if the will was drafted without informed consent by the deceased party, or any other challenges to the integrity of the will.

 That being said, there are exceptions and cases where the process can be expedited or avoided. (see the next section for more information).